data-apis/array-api/spec/API_specification/creation_functions.md

 -   **dtype**: _Optional\[ &lt;dtype&gt; ]_

     -   output array data type.
 If `dtype` is `None`, the output array data type must be inferred from the data type(s) in `obj`.
-If all input values are Python scalars, then if they're all `bool` the output dtype will be `bool`; if they're a mix of `bool`s and `int` the output dtype will be the default integer data type; if they contain `float`s the output dtype will be the default floating-point data type.
+If all input values are Python scalars, then

+        -   if all values are of type `bool`, the output data type must be `bool`.
+        -   if the values are a mixture of `bool`s and `int`, the output data type must be the default integer data type.
+        -   if one or more values are `float`s, the output data type must be the default floating-point data type.

         Default: `None`.

+        ```{note}
+        If `dtype` is not `None`, then array conversions should obey {ref}`type-promotion` rules.
+Conversions not specified according to {ref}`type-promotion` rules may or may not be permitted by a conforming array library.

+        To perform an explicit cast, use {ref}`function-astype`.
+        ```

 -   **device**: _Optional\[ &lt;device&gt; ]_